christophgil/ZIPsFS/README.md

 When source file structures are stored remotely, there is a risk that they  may be temporarily unavailable.
 Overlay file systems typically freeze when calls to the file API block.
 Conversely, ZIPsFS should continue to operate with the remaining file roots.
-This is implemented as follows: Paths starting with double slash (in the example *//computer1/pub*) are regarded as remote paths and treated specially.
+This is implemented as follows for  paths starting with double slash (in the example *//computer1/pub*).
+Double slash indicates  remote paths which might get unavailable in analogy to remote UNC paths.
 ZIPsFS will periodically check file systems starting with a double slash.
 If the last responds was too long ago then the respective file system is skipped.
 Furthermore the stat() function to obtain the attributes for a file are queued to be  performed in extra threads.